MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

 This topic provides a list of ports and IP addresses you need to allow and white list in order to work with Cloud App Security.

+For information on how to see which Cloud App Security data center you are connected to, see [API tokens](api-tokens.md)

 ## Portal access, SIEM agent, authentication gateway, and log collector